What to do if…

 -

-Protect the trip if you’re travelling soon
+Protect the trip if travel is soon or check-in is open

 -